zksecurity/RFCs/source/starknet/stark.md

 While protocols based on polynomial commitments like KZG would commit to the quotient polynomial and then prove the relation $C_i(x) = D_i(x) \cdot q(x)$ at a random point (using Schwartz-Zippel), the Starknet STARK protocol uses a different approach: it uses a FRI check to prove that the commitment to the evaluations of $q(x) = \frac{C_i(x)}{D_i(x)}$ correctly represents a polynomial of low degree.

-As such, the role of the verifier is to verify that all the quotient polynomials associated to all the constraints exist and are of low-degree.
+As such, the role of the verifier is to verify that all the quotient polynomials associated with all the constraints exist and are of low-degree.

 TODO: define low-degree better